Peugeot 304: Bodies

 The 304 was designed to slot between the popular 204 and the recently introduced Peugeot 504.
 Since the 204 had an exceptionally spacious passenger cabin for its class, the 304 body used the central portion of the 204: engine and running gear components were mostly interchangeable between the two cars.
 However, the 304 had a restyled front grille and headlights, designed consciously to emulate the 504 which had received a generally positive market reception.

 More substantial differences occurred at the rear of the saloon, where overhang on the 304 was 13.5 cm (5.5 inches) longer than on the 204: this allowed for a larger boot/trunk.
 However, estate and two-door versions shared their (shorter) rear ends with corresponding models in the 204 range.
 Coupé and cabriolet versions replaced their 204 forerunners in March 1970, being the first models to receive the "S" version of the engine two years later in March 1972.
 The lower powered cabriolet and coupé 304s were withdrawn from the market in July 1972 and August 1973 respectively, leaving only the S models.

 Originally only offered as a sedan, the Break (station wagon) model appeared in September 1970 and largely completed the lineup.
 The three-door fourgonette (panel van) version of the 304 appeared only in September 1977, as a belated replacement for the 204 fourgonette which had disappeared from the production lines the previous year.

-The 304 changed little during a model life exceeding ten years.
-From the outside, the saloon received a simplified rear light cluster design in September 1972, and the Peugeot badge appearing on the front grille now took on a gold coloured solid form in place of the silver/grey coloured outline badge that the car had worn hitherto.
+The 304 was updated considerably in September 1972.
+On the outside, the saloon received a simplified, yet larger rear light cluster design, and the Peugeot badge appearing on the front grille now took on a gold coloured solid form in place of the silver/grey coloured outline badge that the car had worn hitherto.
 The roof line of the saloon was discreetly squared off to give greater headroom for rear passengers: the window frames on the rear doors were modified correspondingly, adding about an inch and a half to their rearmost upper edge and making them unique to the 304, while the car's front doors remained interchangeable with those on the 204.
-Changes under the metal were limited: the replacement of the dynamo with an alternator in mid-1971 (standard on the Break, Coupé, and Cabriolet from the beginning).
-Somewhat wider tyres became standard fitment on the sedan and Break in February 1974.
-The hydraulically operated clutch was replaced with a cable operated mechanism in 1977.
+Also air vents were added to the C-pillars.
+Further, the interior saw new round-dial instruments in the dashboard.
+And the saloon became available in S-version, with the more powerful engine as used in the coupé and cabriolet, plus their additional equipment like a rev counter.
+Over the years, changes under the metal were limited: the replacement of the dynamo with an alternator in mid-1971 (standard on the Break, Coupé, and Cabriolet from the beginning).
+In February 1974, somewhat wider tyres became standard fitment on the sedan and Break.
+The hydraulically operated clutch was replaced with a cable operated mechanism in 1977, while in 1978 the MacPherson front suspension of the 305 was adopted.